felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 don't I write blog posts more often?*

 *I suppose the blog post you're about to read has been a long time in the making.
-It took 3 hours to write, but it was the result of many days, weeks, months, years of work behind the scenes.
+It took 3 hours to write its initial version , but it was the result of many days, weeks, months, years of work behind the scenes.
 Today, I am sharing you one of my biggest milestones yet: how I overcame learning anxiety.
 I hope this post will have been worth the wait to you, because it certainly has been to me.